Can Physical Therapy Help Reduce Scar Tissue?

 It is the thick and fibrous tissue that your body creates during the inflammatory process that facilitates healing.

-This thick tissue is made up of collagen cells that remain in a clump once your body has healed itself, as opposed to the usual structure found in the rest of your skin.
+However, when your body has healed itself, they remain in a clump as opposed to the usual structure found in the rest of your body.

 Scar tissue can be found anywhere you’ve experienced an injury.